Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaHeaders/README.md

 # KalaHeaders

-Header-only scripts made in C++ 20, great for general use.
-They don't depend on each other and can be used for any c++ projects.
+Header-only scripts made in C++ 20 for various purposes.
+Completely self-dependant, unrelated to each other and can be used independently without dragging any of the other ones in.

 ## core_utils.hpp